Markov-Modulated Affine Processes: Abstract

 \section{Abstract}

-{ We study Markov-modulated affine processes (abbreviated MMAPs), a class of Markov processes that are created from affine processes by allowing some of their coefficients to be a function of an exogenous Markov process.
-MMAPs allow for richer models in various applications.
-At the same time MMAPs largely preserve the tractability of standard affine processes, as their characteristic function has a computationally convenient functional form.
-Our setup is a substantial generalization of earlier work, since we consider the case where the generator of the exogenous process $X$ is an unbounded operator (as is the case for diffusions or jump processes with infinite activity).
-We prove existence of MMAPs via a martingale problem approach, we derive the formula for their characteristic function and we study various mathematical properties of MMAPs.
-The paper closes with a discussion of several applications of MMAPs in finance. }
+{ We study Markov-modulated affine processes (abbreviated MMAPs), a class of Markov processes that are created from affine processes by allowing some of their coefficients to be a function of an exogenous Markov process $X$.
+MMAPs largely preserve the tractability of standard affine processes, as their characteristic function has a computationally convenient functional form.
+Our setup is a substantial generalization of earlier work, since we consider the case where the generator of $X$ is an unbounded operator.
+We prove existence of MMAPs via a martingale problem approach, we derive the formula for their characteristic function and we study various mathematical properties. }